Skip to content

 Frequently Asked Questions

-Is there additional admission fee to see the corpse flower blooming?
+Is there additional admission fee to see the corpse flower?

-Can I use my American Horticultural Society reciprocal membership to visit the conservatory and see the corpse flower bloom?
+Can I use my American Horticultural Society reciprocal membership to visit the conservatory and see the corpse flower?

 Yes!
 If you have a membership for a garden in the AHS network, you can gain entry to the Conservatory for regular daily admission by presenting your membership card at the front desk.